JasonCheeeeen/License_plate_recignition_and_some_application_functions/README.md

-# License plate recignition and some application functions
+# License plate recognition and some application functions
-In this project, it cotained some application functions and implement of the license plate recobnition.
+In this project, it cotained some application functions and implement of the license plate recognition.

 ## Application functions
 You can try to use the function made by myself and input your image which you want, you will see the transformation of your image.</br>